 7. Salmon – Cooked salmon has a good source of omega 3 fatty acids, which are important for keeping your dog’s coat healthy and shiny, as well as supporting your dog’s immune system.
 Get creative and find ways to incorporate salmon into your dog’s diet.

-9. Oatmeal – Full of fiber which can be good for older dogs with bowel irregularity issues.
+9. Oatmeal – Oatmeal is full of fiber which can be good for older dogs with bowel irregularity issues.
 Make sure to cook it, and not add any sugar or flavor additives.

 10. Peanut Butter - Giving your dog the occasional tablespoon of unsalted peanut butter is a nice treat you can both enjoy.
 It's a great source of protein and healthy fats for dogs.
 Make sure the peanut butter you use DOES NOT contain xylitol as it can be very dangerous for dogs.
 Choose an organic natural peanut butter to be safe.